Frequently Asked Questions

 The appointee would be invited to occasional meetings and be provided with a Leadership Toolkit to guide them.

 Yes, absolutely!
-Please email [email protected] to schedule a time to discuss how best we can educate and engage your members with the Commit to C.A.R.E. pledge.
+Please email info@commit2care.org to schedule a time to discuss how best we can educate and engage your members with Commit to C.A.R.E.

 Please email us at [email protected] and a team member from AIHA or IBEC will be in touch with you.
 Make sure you include your name and the name of your organization so that we can keep better track of your requests.